jsnavar/Pudu/README.md

 ```

 **About Lexer Semantics:**
 Given a string and a set of regular expressions, there may be more than one way of tokenizing the input.
 As a simple example consider the regex "[0-9]+", which can tokenize the string "123" as ("123"), ("12", "3"), ("1", "23"), and ("1", "2", "3").
 This opens the problem of how to choose the *right* tokenization, which can not be solved by the lexer itself, as the answer depends on the grammar.
-One possible solution is to follow a generate and test approach, where we generate all tokenizations, and try to parse them hoping to find a single correct answer.
-This works, but obviously is not a good idea as the number of tokenizations can be exponential.
+One possible solution is to follow a generate and test approach, where we generate all tokenizations, and try to parse them hoping to find a single answer, which works, but obviously is not a good idea as the number of tokenizations can be exponential.
 Considering this situation, we follow the tradition of lex, flex and similar lexer generators, and use a greedy approach.

 Tokenization in Pudu works as follows: first, we choose the regex that matches the longest prefix of the input, call the corresponding action (generate a token or ignore), and then continue recursively with the rest of the input.
 This process continues until the input ends, or no regex match a prefix.
 In the first case, the lexer generates the eof token by calling the eof method, and if there are no prefix matches, then the  process stops, i.e. hasNext returns false.
 It is advised to avoid this later case, by using a catch-all single character error regex, like in the example:
 ```scala
   "." { Token.ERROR(_) }
 ```
 Another consideration is that more than one regex may match the longest prefix, for example keywords and identifiers in most programming languages.
-In this case, we also follow tradition, and choose the expression defined first.
-In the example, the string "1" would match as an IntLiteral, and not as an ERROR.
+In this case, we also follow tradition, and choose the expression defined first: in the example, the string "1" would match as an IntLiteral and not as an ERROR.

 In summary, it is recommended to add the single character regex `"."`, generating an error, as the last entry of the specification.